 Few thoughts in regards to this dark side of fragmentation are:

 - web technologies ease the pain a bit since they allow “clean” separation of logic and presentation where the cost of customizations for additional platforms is just marginal.
-Of course for some app categories it is not an option since the experience has to be so “immersive” which make the browser as a container too restrictive.
+Of course for some app categories, it is not an option since the experience has to be so “immersive” which makes the browser as a container too restrictive.

 - if someone feels a dejavu with Java ME then I got it too:)

-One practical suggestion for Google to help developers in their decision of whether to target Android is two fold: first, admit the problem.
-Second provide a live decision making tool that will allow to filter the their existing user base by their devices (or whatever info they got from activations).
+One practical suggestion for Google to help developers in their decision of whether to target Android is two-fold: first, admit the problem.
+Second, provide a live decision-making tool that will allow filtering their existing user base by their devices (or whatever info they got from activations).